A Head To Head Comparison Of Florida And Arizona Living

 9. Places To Live

 When it comes to your desired living environment.
-You can probably find exactly what you are looking for in either Florida or Arizona.
+You can find your favorite place to live in Florida or Arizona.

 Florida has several more urban options and major metropolitan areas to choose from.
 Versus just Phoenix and Tucson in Arizona.